abdalrohman/next_translator/README.md

    - Select source and target languages from the dropdown menus
    - Enter text in the input field
    - Click "Translate" or press Ctrl+Enter to translate
+   - For longer texts, the application handles up to 5000 characters per translation

 2. **View Translation History**:

    - Click on the "History" tab to view past translations
    - Click on any history item to load it back into the translator
+   - Translation history is stored in your browser's localStorage
+   - Up to 50 most recent translations are saved automatically
+   - History persists between sessions but is limited to the current browser

 3. **Listen to Translation**:

    - Click the speaker icon on the output panel to hear the translated text
+   - Uses the browser's built-in SpeechSynthesis API
+   - Voice and accent are determined by the target language
+   - Click the speaker icon again to stop the current speech
+   - Note: Speech synthesis quality varies by browser and language

 4. **Switch Themes**:
    - Toggle between light and dark modes using the theme switcher in the header
+   - Your theme preference is saved between sessions
+   - Automatically respects your system's theme preference by default

 ## 🤝 Contributing